robertzk/mappy/README.md

 interactive R console to prevent yourself from writing commonly used expressions multiple times.

-For example, if you frequently find yourselves typing `some_annoyingly$long_expression`, you can bind it to `S` by writing `mappy(S = some_annoyingly$long_expression)`.
+For example, if you frequently find yourself typing `some_annoyingly$long_expression`, you can bind it to `S` by writing `mappy(S = some_annoyingly$long_expression)`.

 Now, typing `S` in your interactive R console executes the expression